PropainAcessories/Employee-Tracker/README.md

   🐔[Support](#support)

   ## Implementation
+  🐔It will be implemented via CLI,
+  🐔open a terminal in the db folder,
+  🐔run mysql -u root -p and enter your information 🐔Source the schema.sql, then the seeds.sql
+  🐔run SHOW DATABASES; it will be employee_db
-  🐔It will be implemented via CLI, run npm init -y, npm i, and either npm start or node server.js.
+  🐔run npm init -y, npm i, in this order to install the dependencies 🐔and run either npm start or node server.js.
   ## Usage
   🐔It is intended for an employee database